cf7/cf7/docs/spy_dev_process.md

 What better way is there to choose a feature than by following the client data on its journey through the web app?!

-Adding a client to the database, therefore, was the first feature we tackled as a team that established our pipeline.
-This turned out to be an excellent move since it gave us early insight into how we could structure our database table schema as well as practice for our workflows.
-It was at this point of the process that I had to learn fullstack development on the fly and train my team at the same time (because we were all just students).
+"Adding a client to the database," therefore, was the first feature we tackled as a team that established our pipeline.
+This turned out to be an excellent move since it gave us early insight into how we could structure our database table schema as well as practice our workflows.
+It was at this point of the process that I had to learn fullstack development on the fly AND train my team at the same time (because we were all just students).

 ![IMG_2242.JPG](https://github.com/cf7/cf7/blob/main/images/IMG_2242.JPG?raw=True)